 Also on May 15, 2017, the Sandy Spring board met to discuss the proposed transaction.
 Representatives of The Kafafian Group, Sandler O Neill and Kilpatrick Townsend were present at that meeting.
 The Sandy Spring board had been provided with a set of meeting materials in advance of the meeting, including a summary of the terms and conditions of the merger agreement prepared by Kilpatrick Townsend.
-A representative of Sandler O Neill reviewed with the Sandy Spring board its financial analysis of the Transactions and rendered its oral opinion, which was subsequently confirmed in writing (a copy of which is attached to this joint proxy statement/prospectus as Annex F), to the Sandy Spring board that, as of the date of the opinion, and based upon and subject to the factors and assumptions set forth in the opinion, the exchange ratio in the first-step merger was fair, from a financial point of view, to Sandy Spring board.
+A representative of Sandler O Neill reviewed with the Sandy Spring board its financial analysis of the Transactions and rendered its oral opinion, which was subsequently confirmed in writing (a copy of which is attached to this joint proxy statement/prospectus as Annex F), to the Sandy Spring board that, as of the date of the opinion, and based upon and subject to the factors and assumptions set forth in the opinion, the exchange ratio in the first-step merger was fair, from a financial point of view, to Sandy Spring.
+A representative of Kilpatrick Townsend reviewed the terms of the proposed merger agreement with the Sandy Spring board.
 After extensive discussions, including a consideration of the presentations and the factors described in the section of this joint proxy statement/prospectus entitled Sandy Spring s Reasons for the Transactions; Recommendation of the Sandy Spring Board, the Sandy Spring board unanimously approved the merger agreement and determined to recommend that the Sandy Spring stockholders approve the Sandy Spring share issuance.